StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 [sysadmin@controller-0 ~(keystone_admin)]$
 ```

-The demonstration app is conveniently setup with sensible defaults so there's
-no need for additional configuration in order to get a running application,
+This is the stage when you can log into your application and configure it, in
+order to have it fully functional.
+The demo app I use does not require
+any additional setup and is currently up and running.
+You can verify
-as we can see from the `kubectl get all` output below:
+this by using the `kubectl get all` command, which should provide the output
+below:

 ```shell
 sysadmin@controller-0:~$ kubectl get all